Evaru: Plot

 Vikram does not believe her, pointing out several inconsistencies in the story, and theorizes that Sameera actually killed Vinay since she had more to gain from the murder.
-Vikram reveals he was the blackmailer and knows that Ashok was planning on confessing beforehand; Ashok had called Vikram (as the blackmailer) before going into the resort, and kept him on the phone in his back pocket.
+Vikram reveals he was the blackmailer and knows that Ashok was planning on confessing beforehand; Ashok had called Vikram (as the blackmailer) before going into the resort and kept him on the phone in his back pocket.
 Sameera killed Ashok when he told her his intentions and then staged the scene to make it look like he raped her.
 Knowing that Vikram is intent on helping Adarsh, Sameera offers him two crores to remove Vinay's body and pin his death on Ashok in order to destroy Ratnakar's evidence against her in court.
 To ensure his cooperation, she threatens to reveal to Vikram's superiors the initial bribe he took from her.

 Vikram asks where Vinay's body is, and Sameera explains that after she pushed Vinay off the overlook, he had disappeared when she got down to the forest.
-Sameera told Ashok to flee in the car while she searched for Vinay, eventually finding he had reached the road.
+Sameera told Ashok to flee in the car while she searched for Vinay, eventually finding that he had reached the road.
 Sameera ambushed Vinay, finished him off, and buried him in a nearby construction site next to a temple before hitchhiking with his family.
-Shocked at her ruthlessness, Vikram reveals a microphone he had planted in the room, which recorded her confession.
+Shocked at her ruthlessness, Vikram reveals a microphone that he had planted in the room, which recorded her confession.
 Sameera pulls a gun on him but the police arrive and arrest her for the murders of Vinay and Ashok.
 As Vikram leaves, Sameera protests that he is corrupt but the lead police officer reveals he is Vikram Vasudev and the man who just left is actually Adarsh Varma.

-Adarsh had originally taken up his father's case with the real Vikram, and became suspicious of Sameera when he saw her on a magazine and recognized her as "Vaishnavi".
+Adarsh had originally taken up his father's case with the real Vikram and became suspicious of Sameera when he saw her on a magazine and recognized her as "Vaishnavi".
 After Vikram had dropped the case due to pressure from his superiors, Adarsh compiled the evidence himself for over a year as he recovered from cancer.
 Following Ashok's murder, Adarsh proposed to Vikram that he assume the officer's identity and meet with Sameera in order to get her to confess.
 The movie ends with Adarsh and his mother arriving at the site where Sameera had buried his father's corpse.